Model-independent search for neutrino sources with the ANTARES neutrino telescope: Model-independent multiscale source search

 \subsection{Segmentation I}

 The next step aims to focus on potentially relevant information and to remove background fluctuations.
 In general, this task, well known in the field of computer vision, is called segmentation.
 Here it is performed using a simple threshold $\theta$.
-Values below the threshold, e.g. less pronounced fluctuations, are removed.
-The threshold $\theta$ is derived and applied to each scale independently, based on the histogram of the $R$ values of this scale.
-Figure~\ref{fig:threshold} illustrates the details how the threshold is obtained from the histogram.
+Values below the threshold, e.g.\ less pronounced fluctuations, are set to zero.
+The threshold $\theta$ is derived and applied for each search scale independently, based on the histogram of the $R$ values calculated for this scale.
+Figure~\ref{fig:threshold} illustrates the details how the threshold is obtained.
+While multiple other options to determine a threshold from the histogram would be possible, no method could be identified to be significantly better than the others.

-The outcome of this step at a gridpoint $p$ is given by:
+The outcome of this step at a grid point $p$ is given by:

-The result after the segmentation is shown in Figure~\ref{fig:PoissonToSegment}.
+The resulting $S$ maps after the segmentations are shown in Figure~\ref{fig:PoissonToSegment}.